SciML/DiffEqBayes.jl/docs/src/methods.md

 dimensional). `priors` is an array of prior distributions for each parameter, specified via a [Distributions.jl](https://juliastats.github.io/Distributions.jl/dev/) type. `num_samples` is the number of samples per MCMC chain.
+Sampling from multiple chains is possible, see [`Turing.jl` documentation](https://turinglang.org/v0.26/docs/using-turing/guide#sampling-multiple-chains), serially or parallelly using `parallel_type` and `n_chains`.
 The extra `kwargs` are given to the internal differential equation solver.

 ### dynamichmc_inference